 Imagine you are approaching the age where you are legally allowed to drink alcohol.
 You and your friends plan a ‘big night out’ to celebrate the important milestone.
 The only problem is that you have never consumed alcohol before.
 You drink one beer and you are inebriated, because you have no ‘tolerance’ to beer (let’s call it “beer tolerance”).
 Over a period of time (e.g. the next 6 months) you and your friend’s party every Friday and Saturday night; you can now drink 6, 7, or even 8 beers before you get drunk.
 You have improved your beer tolerance.

 Just Because You Have Beer Tolerance, Doesn’t Mean You Can Handle “Rocket Fuel”

 As you become more confident in your partying ways, you decide to experiment with more exotic drinks.
 You attempt tequila ‘shots’ and become sick (immediate effect) and hungover (delayed effect).
 You are quickly learning that not all alcoholic beverages carry the same risk.
-You quickly learn that having a tolerance to beer, does not automatically provide a defense against alcoholic spirits
+You quickly learn that having a tolerance to beer does not automatically provide a defence against alcoholic spirits

 What Does Alcohol have to do with Sporting Injuries?